 - The School Play Yard Initiative creates safer, more active play areas and environments for outdoor learning at schools

 - Trails Grants offered through the Colorado State Trails Program to develop recreational trails for hiking, biking, horseback riding and other non-motorized activities.

 - Youth Corps Grants through GOCO and Colorado Parks and Wildlife create hundreds of jobs for youth in the outdoors, such as building trails, doing erosion control after forest fires and eradicating invasive species.

-- Inspire Initiative is a new five-year strategy, developed for our new strategic plan, to address the growing disconnect between youth and the outdoors.
-Five communities will be pilots to create or improve outdoor destinations, safe access trails and youth programming.
+- The Inspire Initiative is the third prong of our new strategic plan, developed to address the growing disconnect between youth and the outdoors.